 “Where are we going?”
 Echo asked Kingston as the tyres kicked up gravel while gaining momentum as the front Humvee took off.

 “Everest base.
 There is only one other person who has been allowed to know its whereabouts besides Lima and Tango.
 We need to get to her before Evolved,” Murphy explained.
-“I know it is not ideal but try relax and rest, it’s going to be a long drive.”
+“I know it is not ideal but try to relax and rest, it’s going to be a long drive.”

 I held Cat tighter at that, her head resting under my chin as I leaned back into Echo’s chest, his arms around my waist.

 Cat had fallen asleep, exhausted by her crying.
 I was drifting in and out of consciousness as Echo brushed his fingers up and down my arm, his head against the window.
-Kingston and Murphy were locked in mumbled conversation, hints of an argument brewing by the rising of their tones but enough to wake up Cat.
+Kingston and Murphy were locked in mumbled conversation, hints of an argument brewing by the rising of their tones but not enough to wake up Cat.

 “How far do you think Evolved will go to get us?”
 Echo asked, hand squeezing my arm before dropping down to rest around my waist.
 Turning, I rested my cheek against his collarbone.

-“Everest base is secure and its location only known by few that are in the public’s eye.
+“Everest base is secure and its location is only known by few that are in the public’s eye.
 All we can hope for is that you will be able to hone your powers faster there and learn more of hand-to-hand and marksmanship than back at the other base.
 If you are captured, I rather know that you can deal more damage than what comes at you,” Murphy stated, crossing his arms over his chest.

 “Where are we going now then?”
 I asked, hugging Echo’s side as I felt my eyes closing.

 “Alpha, wake up, time to stretch.”
 Someone shook my shoulder until I groaned before leaving me alone.
-Stretching, I blinked my eyes opened.
+Stretching, I blinked my eyes open.
 My back ached from the curled-up position I had managed to get myself into, my right foot tingling with pins and needles.
 Echo was still next to me, his eyes closed and breathing slow.

 “Echo,” Mumbling, I sat forward, rubbing the sleep out of my eyes before turning to him again, smiling.
 “Wake up Sleepy Head, let’s go and stretch.”